Koshare Indian Museum and Dancers: Native American responses

 In chapter four of his book Playing Indian, Native American historian Philip J. Deloria refers to the Koshare Indian Museum and Dancers as an example of "object hobbyists" who adopt the material culture of indigenous peoples of the past ("the vanishing Indian") while failing to engage with contemporary native peoples.
 Some Native Americans have stated that all such impersonations and performances are a form of cultural appropriation which place dance and costumes in an inappropriate context devoid of their true meaning, sometimes mixing elements from different tribes.

 Great offense was taken by the head councilman of the Zuni Pueblo upon witnessing a performance in the 1950s.
 "We know your hearts are good," he said, "but even with good hearts you have done a bad thing."
 At a later debate in La Junta, a member of the Zuni community stated,“These gods are powerful, and they do not belong to you.”
 In Zuni culture religious objects and practices are only for those that have earned the right to participate, following techniques and prayers that have been handed down for generations.
 A Koshare's point of view on this incident is presented in Behind the Zuni Masks.

 In May 1972 hundreds of Native Americans, including members of the American Indian Movement (AIM) and the local Indian Center, protested an event hosting the Koshare Dancers sponsored by the city of Topeka, Kansas.
 Members of the Indian Center and AIM were angered over the Koshare being hired rather than an authentic Native American drum and dance group located in Mayetta.
 The intention was to not only protest the dancers, who were being paid $2,000, but to break the drum belonging to the Koshare as well.
 Five members of the American Indian Movement were able to breach the group of police officers tasked to guard the dancers.
 They did not make it to the stage and at least one AIM member was beaten to the ground by officers.
 AIM believed they had gained the attention of the public and the Indians vs. Scouts incident resulted in embarrassing the city of Topeka.

 In 2015, the Winter Night dances were canceled after a request was received from Cultural Preservation Office (CPO) of the Hopi Nation asking that the troop discontinue their interpretation of the dances of the Hopi and Pueblo Native Americans.
 When Leigh Kuwanwisiwma, the director of the CPO learned in 2016 about the program and saw video online of some of the performances, he was disturbed.
 The performers, he said, were "mimicking our dances, but they were insensitive, as far as I'm concerned."

-The Koshare have resumed their performance schedule without having further communications with Native Americans.
+As of 2019, the Koshare have resumed their performance schedule without having further communications with Native Americans.
+This continues in 2025, as evidenced by an April performance in Bent County, Colorado.